 With its three strategic airports as well as its assistance services for business aviation, Aéroports de la Côte d'Azur comprises nearly 700 employees across 23 sites, representing one of the major European airport groups.

 Nice Côte d’Azur, France’s 2nd busiest airport platform

-Nice Côte d’Azur Airport is the second busiest airport in France after Paris.
-In 2020, it recorded 4.58 million passengers, in contrast to the 14.5 million passengers recorded in 2019, when the hub offered 120 direct flight destinations, operated by 57 companies, regularly travelling to and from 44 countries.
-Apart from Paris, it is also the only French airport to offer 6 long-haul destinations with scheduled flights (Bahrain, Dubai, Doha, New York, Montreal and Beijing) and to accommodate the A380 for daily flights.
+Nice Côte d’Azur Airport is the second-busiest airport in France after Paris.
+In 2022, it recorded 12.12 million passengers, in contrast to the 14.5 million passengers recorded in 2019.
+It offers 114 direct flight destinations, operated by 57 companies, regularly travelling to and from 43 countries.
+Apart from Paris, it is also the only French airport to offer 11 long-haul destinations with scheduled flights to Atlanta, Bahrain, Doha, Dubai, Kuwait, New York, Montreal and Riyadh, and the only one to host the A380 on a daily basis.

 A leader in business aviation in Europe

 As manager of the Nice Côte d’Azur, Cannes Mandelieu and Golfe de Saint-Tropez airports, Aéroports de la Côte d’Azur ranks 2nd in Europe in business aviation traffic.
 Operating the FBO Sky Valet network in more than 30 destinations in Portugal, Spain, Bulgaria, Italy and France, and developing our network through the Sky Valet Connect label, Aéroports de la Côte d'Azur has established a unique network of stopovers throughout Europe.

 Aéroports de la Côte d’Azur is a flagship of its region that represents a strategic and economic development tool for the French Riviera, allowing the region to reinforce its vocation for tourism as well as attract numerous international companies, particularly at Sophia Antipolis, Europe's leading technology cluster.